Perinatal mental health, risk, care and treatment (DAA022)

 Deepen your understanding of perinatal mental health and its impact to enhance the care you provide

 This online course provides an accessible introduction to various types of perinatal mental illness.
-Through interactive content you will explore the significant effect it can have on women, birthing people, their infants and families and receive a CPD certificate upon completion.
+Through interactive content you will explore the significant effect it can have on women, birthing people, their infants and families and receive a certificate upon completion.

 You will learn about a range of factors that can contribute to mental health problems in pregnancy and after birth, as well as the risks that can be associated with perinatal mental illness.
 The course also provides information about care and treatment, and the importance of professionals working in partnership.